pyroscope/pyrocore/README.md

 [![Issues](https://img.shields.io/github/issues/pyroscope/pyrocore.svg)](https://github.com/pyroscope/pyrocore/issues)
 [![PyPI](https://img.shields.io/pypi/v/pyrocore.svg)](https://pypi.python.org/pypi/pyrocore/)

-A collection of tools for the BitTorrent protocol and especially the [rTorrent client](https://github.com/rakshasa/rtorrent).
+This project provides a collection of tools for the BitTorrent protocol and especially the [rTorrent client](https://github.com/rakshasa/rtorrent).
 They enable you to filter rTorrent's item list for displaying or changing selected items, also creating, inspecting and changing ``.torrent`` files, and much more.